 Cancer Incidence.
 A cancer registry must be population-based and a NAACCR member in good standing to be included in NAACCR data publications.
-All cancer registries in the United States and Canada are NAACCR members, including the three territories in Canada and three territories in the U.S. An annual request is sent to all members to submit voluntarily a data file for use in CINA, CINA research and data information products, the U.S. Annual Report to the Nation, and the American Cancer Society's Cancer Facts and Figures annual publication.
+All cancer registries in the United States and Canada are NAACCR members, including the three territories in Canada and three U.S. territories.
+An annual request is sent to all members to submit voluntarily a data file for use in CINA, CINA research and data information products, the U.S. Annual Report to the Nation, and the American Cancer Society's Cancer Facts and Figures annual publication.